Anderson-bangke/Personal-projects/calculator/README.md

 -pip install Django
 -pip install Celery

 Start the server with the command <br>
-python manage.py runserver
+python manage.py runserver <br>
 To use the application go to localhost:8000